Skyward-Brawlhalla/Queen-Spy/README.md

 now type `qslsli` to get the list with links.
 You'll see the new link is added.

 ## Remove Link
 `qsrmli brawlhalla_id` with this command you can remove an existing link, just like adding a link, it will ask for confirmation.
+To see all brawlhalla ids of the links use the command `qslsli`.

 ## Get Link List
 `qslsli` shows a list of all current links between discord and brawlhalla.